DorIsch0/MUSIC/README.md

 Code execution will continue at label a.
 Jumping out of the current function, into a function, out of the current scope, into a scope or to a function name yields undefined behavior.

 ##### def a t v
 Start a function definition.
-Everything from here to the ret operand will be inside the function. a is the name of the function, t is the type of the function argument (has to be a coll type) and v is the name of the argument variable.
+Everything from here to the ret operator will be inside the function. a is the name of the function, t is the type of the function argument (has to be a coll type) and v is the name of the argument variable.
 In MUSIC, each function has exactly one argument, which is a coll.
 For functions without arguments, use an empty coll.
 For functions with a return value, use a coll holding a ptr to the return value's variable.

 ##### call a s
 Call function a with argument s.
 Code execution will continue after the def statement for a and return here when ret is reached.